 The carrying values of current assets, current liabilities, and restricted cash approximate fair values due to the short maturities of these instruments.

 Advertising

-Cost for marketing efforts typically consists of educational material for the public and is expensed as incurred.
+Costs for marketing efforts typically consist of educational material for the public and are expensed as incurred.
+Total advertising expense for the year ended December 31, 2012, was \$1,155.

 NOTE 2 - Property and Equipment